xKynn/PokeCatcher/README.md

 You can clone this repo, or hit the big green download button on the top right.

+### Verification and Test Phase
+When you start the bot for the first time, you are registered for a test phase that lasts for 1hr 30mins, in this time you can freely use the bot as you please.
+After the test phase is over you will have to verify your catcher account.
+To do this, join [this server](http://discord.gg/HbZ9zj) with the account you want to run catcher on.
+Wait for our bot to PM you, so please keep PMs from anyone enabled.
+After our bot has PMed you, follow the instructions to get verified, any problems with verification can be handled and taken up with Demo#9465.

 ### Setting Up
 1. You need to have python 3.6 or newer to be able to run this on your device. grab python [here] (https://www.python.org/downloads/latest).
 2. While installing this make sure you tick to install python in PATH, and the option to insall the 'py launcher'.